Post

 Suspension

-• Description/Symptoms: Clunking or knocking noise when driving over bumps
+• Description/Symptoms: Clunking noise from the front suspension when going over bumps, excessive bouncing.

 • Recalls: None Found